 We participate in regular competition during Wednesday afternoon fixtures against local schools as well as national competitions.
 With two rugby teams, five football teams, a cricket 1st XI, two sculling quads and a sailing team for boys and girls, there are plenty of opportunities to compete.
 These matches form an important part of the sports programme leaving weekends free for students to represent local clubs and teams.
 For girls, there are hockey and netball teams entered into the local leagues, as well as individuals competing for the athletics squad in the summer term.
 Girls can also elect to join the sculling and sailing squads.
-Students who do not wish to participate in team sports are offered a membership at David Lloyd where they are supported by staff with strength and conditioning expertise.
+Students are encouraged to participate in at least one team sport across the year.
+For the remaining terms they are offered a membership at David Lloyd where they are supported by staff with strength and conditioning expertise.